byui-cit/wdd131/src/prove/apod-1.md

 few things to note:
 </p>
 <ul>
+<li>Start with the layout in the mobile wireframe.
+Working mobile first is usually easier.
+We will finish the wide screen layout in the next part of this assignment.</li>
+<li>For your layouts you should use Flexbox instead of Grid.</li>
 <li>
 For the error box, since we haven't implemented it yet, type something into it, then apply your styling.
 Once you have it